 It is a fairly simple matter to identify the main persons responsible for aikido’s emergence as a modern Japanese martial art since so few people were involved in the art’s early years.
 Here is my list: Kisshomaru Ueshiba, Koichi Tohei, Gozo Shioda, and Kenji Tomiki.
 These names will be immediately recognizable to most experienced aikido practitioners.
 There are others who played roles of varying importance, but these four figures stand out as the key figures that shaped postwar aikido.
 Among the four, Kisshomaru Ueshiba and Koichi Tohei were far and away the most influential during the 1950s and 60s.
 Yet neither of the two had an extensive background in martial arts prior to stepping into their leadership roles within the Aikikai.

-Because it is critical to my thesis here, let me touch upon the martial arts background of each of these four individuals in turn:
+Because it is critical to my thesis here, let me touch upon the martial arts antecedents of each of these four individuals in turn:

 Kisshomaru Ueshiba (1921-1999): Of frail constitution as a child, Kisshomaru Ueshiba, son of Founder Morihei Ueshiba, studied kendo as a boy.
 He began practicing Aiki Budo regularly with his father following the departure of his brother-in-law Kiyoshi Nakakura from the Ueshiba family around 1937-38.
 Early evidence that Kisshomaru was being groomed as the Founder’s successor is the fact that the younger Ueshiba appears in the 1938 “Budo” book as one of Morihei’s uke.
 By this time, the core of talented uchideshi of the prewar period had left the Kobukan Dojo mainly related to the mobilization of Japan.
 Kisshomaru was one of the few young men remaining at the Kobukan Dojo.
 Others were Gozo Shioda and Zenzaburo Akazawa.

 In 1955, since the Aikikai Hombu Dojo was reviving, Kisshomaru quit his job and began devoting full-time to instruction and management of the dojo.
 His total combined time of training under his father in the prewar and postwar eras can be estimated at 7-8 years.
-From 1955 onward until the Founder’s death in 1969, Kisshomaru was kept busy with his teaching schedule and management responsibilities and so it is a guess as how to calculate the length of his study under his father.
+From 1955 forward until the Founder’s death in 1969, Kisshomaru was kept busy with his teaching schedule and management responsibilities, and so calculation of his total years training under his father is at best an estimate.

 Koichi Tohei (1920-2011): Tohei began judo as a boy and continued training up to his university days having attained a dan grade level.
 Starting in 1939 while a student at Keio University, Tohei entered the Ueshiba Dojo and learned from Morihei for a period of about 18 months before entering the Imperial Japanese Army.
 After his repatriation at the end of the war, Tohei returned to his family home in Tochigi Preference and launched a business venture that proved unsuccessful.
 He found time to travel periodically to Iwama for additional training under Ueshiba during the late 1940s.
 Tohei would eventually begin spending more time in Tokyo starting in the early 1950s prior to his departure for Hawaii in 1953.
 We can estimate his time of study under Ueshiba as three to four years including his wartime studies and training in Iwama and Tokyo.
 Tohei himself stated that he learned under the Founder for only about two years.

-Kenji Tomiki (1900-1979): Tomiki learned judo as a boy continuing his practice while a student at Waseda University, his studies being interrupted by a four-year hiatus due to illness.
+Kenji Tomiki (1900-1979): Tomiki learned judo as a boy continuing his practice while a student at Waseda University, save for an interrupting of four years due to illness.
 A large man by Japanese standards, he was a top-level competitor of 5th dan level during the late 1920s and even competed before the Emperor in the 1929 Tenranjiai tournament.
 Tomiki was heavily influenced by the views of Judo Founder Jigoro Kano with whom he enjoyed a close relationship.
 Tomiki started learning Daito-ryu Aikijujutsu under Morihei Ueshiba in 1926.
 He trained under Ueshiba in Tokyo on and off while he worked as a school teacher in Akita prefecture.
 In 1936, Tomiki relocated to Japanese-controlled Manchuria where he was employed as a martial arts instructor thanks to his connections with Morihei Ueshiba.
 Tomiki was awarded an 8th dan from Ueshiba in 1940.
 Tomiki’s total time of study under Ueshiba amounted to perhaps 8-10 years.

 Leaving behind Morihei’s legacy